Multiple Sclerosis and the Division of Neuro-immunology

 Members of the Yale MS Center

-- Daniel Pelletier, MD, Division Chief, Associate Professor
+- Daniel Pelletier, MD, Division Chief, Professor of Neurology

-- David A. Hafler, MD, Chairman and Professor, Department of Neurology
+- David A. Hafler, MD, Chairman and Professor of Neurology

 - Diana Ricitelli, APRN